Dalai Lama: 14th Dalai Lama

-In 2014 and 2016, he stated that Tibet wants to be part of China but China should let Tibet preserve its culture and script.
+In 2014 and 2016, he said that Tibet wants to be part of China but China should let Tibet preserve its culture and script.

-In 2018, he stated that "Europe belongs to the Europeans" and that Europe has a moral obligation to aid refugees whose lives are in peril.
-Further he stated that Europe should receive, help and educate refugees but ultimately they should return to develop their home countries.
+In 2018, he said that "Europe belongs to the Europeans" and that Europe has a moral obligation to aid refugees whose lives are in peril.
+He added that Europe should receive, help, and educate refugees but that they should ultimately return to develop their home countries.
+He made similar comments in an interview the next year.
+He also said that a female Dalai Lama "should be more attractive" because if she looked a certain way people would "prefer not see … that face".

-In March 2019, the Dalai Lama spoke out about his successor, saying that after his death he is likely to be reincarnated in India.
-He also warned that any Chinese interference in succession should not be considered valid.
+In 2019, the Dalai Lama spoke out about his successor, saying that after his death he is likely to be reincarnated in India.
+He also warned that any Chinese interference in succession should be considered invalid.
+The Dalai Lama's succession also involves Mongolia, given its strong Tibetan Buddhist ties.
+The Jebtsundamba Khutuktu, the latest one chosen from Mongolia, is the third most important figure in the Tibetan Buddhist hierarchy, and plays a significant role in the recognition of the next Dalai Lama.

-In October 2020, he stated that he did not support Tibetan independence and hoped to visit China as a Nobel Prize winner.
+In 2020, the Dalai Lama said he did not support Tibetan independence and hoped to visit China as a Nobel Prize winner.
 He said "I prefer the concept of a 'republic' in the People's Republic of China.
-In the concept of republic, ethnic minorities are like Tibetans, The Mongols, Manchus, and Xinjiang Uyghurs, we can live in harmony".
+In the concept of a republic, ethnic minorities are like Tibetans, Mongols, Manchus, and Xinjiang Uyghurs.
+We can live in harmony".

-In December 2021, he praised India as a role model for religious harmony in the world.
+In 2021, he praised India as a role model for religious harmony in the world.

+In 2023, a video showed the Dalai Lama in the city of Dharamshala, India, asking a boy for a kiss on the lips, and then to suck his tongue.
+He later apologized and expressed regret through a statement that claimed he "often teases people he meets in an innocent and playful way, even in public and before cameras" and "regrets the incident".

+The Dalai Lama celebrated his 90th birthday on 6 July 2025.
+Before the celebration, he confirmed that the Gaden Phodrang Trust will supervise the process of appointing a successor after his death, in accordance with tradition.
+The Chinese government has disputed this practice and argues it has sole authority to select a future Dalai Lama.